jojopoper/CoinReader/binance/README.md

-# Go bittrex datas reader
+# Go Binance.com datas reader

 *Description: This library for readout history trade datas and orders from https://www.binance.ceo